tasmota/docs/docs/Rules.md

 ## Conditional Rules

-!!! failure "This feature is not included in precompiled binaries."
+!!! failure "Conditional Rules support is not included in the online precompiled binaries."
-To use it you must [compile your build](Compile-your-build).
+To use Conditional Rules you must [compile your build](Compile-your-build).
 Add the following to `user_config_override.h`:
 ```arduino
 #define USE_EXPRESSION         // Add support for expression evaluation in rules (+3k2 code, +64 bytes mem)
 #define SUPPORT_IF_STATEMENT   // Add support for IF statement in rules (+4k2 code, -332 bytes mem)